 Forensic Epidemiology

 Forensic epidemiology is a unique hybrid discipline within the family of disciplines that fall under the descriptions of both Forensic Medicine (FM) and Epidemiology, that is directed at the evaluation of causation in a medicolegal setting.
-Epidemiology and FE are closely related, and rely on the same or similar methods, but differ primarily in application.
-Maastricht University is the international leader in the field of Forensic Epidemiology, which is directed at filling the gap between clinical judgment and scientific evidence for causal determinations in civil lawsuits and criminal prosecution and defence.
 Example projects include the development and advancement of methods for injury and disease causal analyses, diagnostic accuracy evaluation of forensic radiology methods, trends in police use of force-related hospital admissions, and risk factor analysis for birth trauma-related injury, to name just a few.
-The team is instrumental in leading another UM-wide platform: Maastricht Science in Court.
+The team instrumental in UM-wide platform: Maastricht Science in Court.

 Current projects